Shiny-Miner/New-BW-summary-screen/README.md

 - A rom named `rom_BPRE.gba` will be generated in the folder `build`.
 (The code is inserterd in `rom_BPRE.gba`. `BPRE.gba` remains unmodified.)

 ## Credits
-Zake, the person who ported this code
+- Zake, the person who ported this code.
-The template used here was made by Acimut.
-The source code was made by CompuMaxx.
+- The template used here was made by Acimut.
+-  The source code was made by CompuMaxx.

 - Compilan ejecutando make con su terminal, y una rom con la inyección aparecerá en una carpeta llamada `build`.